Tajja Isen

-Tajja Isen is a Canadian writer, editor, and actress.
+Tajja Isen (born June 29, 1991) is a Canadian actress and writer.
 Her first book, the essay collection Some of My Best Friends: Essays on Lip Service, was published in April 2022.
 As an actress, she is best known for voicing the title character Atomic Betty.
 She has several other voice credits, including Samantha in Franklin and the Turtle Lake Treasure, Sister Bear in the 2002 revival of The Berenstain Bears, Pipsqueak in The ZhuZhus, Princess Pea/Presto in the PBS Kids show Super Why!, Jane in Jane and the Dragon, Jodie in Time Warp Trio, Franny's singing voice in Franny's Feet, and Jazzi in The Save-Ums!.

 Early life

 Isen was born in Toronto, the oldest of five children to Karen, who is originally from Trinidad and Tobago and Jordie Isen, who is of Eastern European heritage.
-Her younger sister, Nissae is also a voice actress.
+Her younger sister, Nissae is also an actress.

 Career

 At 10 years old, she began her voice acting career with Nelvana's 2002 version of The Berenstain Bears, where she voiced Sister Bear.
 Before that, she was a huge fan of the books and watched videos of the 1985 series.
 At the age of 9, she portrayed Young Nala in a Toronto stage production of Disney's The Lion King and was nominated for an Equity Emerging Artist Award for that role.

 Her first book, Some of My Best Friends: Essays on Lip Service, was published in 2022 by Atria/One Signal and Doubleday Canada.
 She was the editor-in-chief of Catapult magazine.